 - Confirm appropriate indoor relative humidity level using a reliable digital thermometer/hygrometer.

-- Keep relative humidity below 60 percent at all times and use a dehumidifier if necessary.
+- Keep relative humidity below 60 percent at all times and use a dehumidifier when necessary.10

-Using a stand-alone dehumidifier is the most certain way to ensure appropriate levels of relative humidity at all times inside apartments.
-Whole house dehumidifiers are appropriately sized for larger, single-family dwellings.
-While they will adequately remove excess moisture from apartments, common complaints include excessive noise and heat displacement as well as lack of operational control.
-In many cases whereby a tenant elects not to operate the air conditioner, they are unlikely to operate a dehumidifier either.
-Whole house units are also controlled by a wall mounted dehumidistat, similar to thermostat.
-Additionally, many whole house dehumidifiers are installed in conjunction with the exiting HVAC air handler which requires integration into the mechanical system.
-Installation of these systems usually require a licensed HVAC technician.
+Whole-house dehumidifiers are appropriately sized for larger, single-family dwellings.
+While they will adequately remove moisture from apartments, common complaints include excessive noise and heat displacement as well as lack of operational control.
+If a tenant elects not to operate the air conditioner unit, they are unlikely to operate a dehumidifier.
+Whole house units are also controlled by a wall-mounted humidistat, similar to a thermostat.
+Additionally, whole-house dehumidifiers are installed in conjunction with the existing HVAC air handler which requires integration into the mechanical system.
+Installation of these systems requires a licensed HVAC technician.

-For landlords and tenants who are searching for a cost-effective and efficient solution to prevent mold in apartments, the IW25 makes a lot of sense.
+For landlords and tenants who are searching for a cost-effective and efficient solution to remove moisture and prevent mold and mildew caused by humidity in apartments, the IW25-4 dehumidifier just makes sense for apartments.